sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 - The invention of notation allows for the creation and transmission of long and complex music across centuries and continents

 # Lec 14 - Feb 27th
+## Classical Music Image Search
+- Dead white male composers
+- Music notation
+- String instruments
+- Ancient history
+## Methods of Defining Classical Music Cultrually
+- Recording industry marketing
+- Ritual of performance
+- Historical Era
+- Social Function
+- Means of Transmission
+- The Canon

 ## Ritual
 - Audience actions
+    - Sitting
+    - Clapping (but not whooping) for musicians as they enter
+    - Silence before and during the music
+    - Silence between movements or sets
+    - Clapping afterwards
 - Space
+    - Physical divider between listener and performer
+    - All visual focus on performer
 - All wear formal attire

 ## Classical Era Style (1730 - 1800)